Sequentialising Parallel Moves

 In order to visualise dependencies between locations involved in a parallel move, it is convenient to create a graph representation.

-Consider the graph created for the parallel moves $(B, D, C) := (A, A, B)$:
+Consider the graph created for the parallel moves

 To aid the presentation, each edge is labelled with its index as it appears in the parallel move notation.